sprunki-retake-org/.github/profile/README.md

 ## What is Sprunki Retake? <a name="what-is-sprunki-retake"></a>

 Sprunki Retake offers a fresh take on the classic Sprunki gameplay with updated features and exciting new challenges.
-While enjoying Sprunki Retake, you may also find value in exploring creative AI tools like the [Best Text & Writing Tools](https://tyy.ai/category/text-writing/), the [Best AI Chatbot Tools](https://aigo.tools/chatbot), or the innovative [AI Comic Factory](https://ai-comicfactory.com/).
+While enjoying Sprunki Retake, you may also find value in exploring creative AI tools like the [AI Tools](https://tyy.ai), the [Best AI Tools](https://aigo.tools), or the innovative [AI Comic Factory](https://ai-comicfactory.com/).

 ---